Scent of a Drag Queen: Episode

-Aubrey O'Day and Joan Van Ark are guest judges.
-On the runway, Alaska, Detox, and Jinkx Monsoon receive positive critiques, and Alaska wins the challenge.
+On the main stage, RuPaul welcomes fellow judges Visage and Santino Rice, as well as guest judges O'Day and Van Ark.
+RuPaul shares the main challenge and fashion show assignments, then the contestants present their runway looks.
+The judges and contestants watch the commercials.
+The judges then deliver their critiques, deliberate, then share the results with the group.
+Alaska, Detox, and Jinkx Monsoon receive positive critiques, and Alaska wins the challenge.
 Alyssa Edwards, Ivy Winters, and Roxxxy Andrews receive negative critiques, and Roxxxy Andrews is deemed safe.
-Alyssa Edwards and Ivy Winters place in the bottom and face off in a lip-sync to "Ain't Nothin' Goin' on But the Rent" by Gwen Guthrie.
+Alyssa Edwards and Ivy Winters place in the bottom and face off in a lip-sync contest to "Ain't Nothin' Goin' On but the Rent" by Gwen Guthrie.
 Alyssa Edwards wins the lip-sync and Ivy Winters is eliminated from the competition.